AbeRobotics/TeamOrange2019-2020/README.md

 ## NOTICE

 This repository contains the public FTC SDK for the SKYSTONE (2019-2020) competition season.
-It was created by FIRST and imported into our repository for our peronal use.
+It was created by FIRST and imported into our repository for our personal use.

 To access the team code, go through /TeamCode/src/main/java/org/firstinspires/ftc/teamcode/ to access the files.
 The README will have information if it is your first time accessing the repository.